ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 and linked correctly across platforms, and the performance was surprisingly bad for larger images.

-Another obvious choice might be OpenCV, but I had some bad memories of using it at university (maybe it was just the C++ context …), and the Haskell bindings looked rather painful.
+Another obvious choice would have been OpenCV, but I had some bad memories of using it at university (maybe it was just the C++ context …), and the Haskell bindings looked rather painful.

 So, my next experiment was using [Hip](https://github.com/lehins/hip).